samdze/godot-native-bullets-plugin/README.md

 The BulletsEnvironment node is responsible for defining which bullets will be spawned in the current scene.
 It can be configured through the editor setting which kinds of bullets will be used, the pool sizes and the z indices.

-The `parent_hint` property indicates which node to use as a starting point to search for the first available Viewport or CanvasLayer up in the scene tree.
+The `parent_hint` property indicates which node to use as the starting point to search for the first available Viewport or CanvasLayer up in the scene tree.
 The resulting node will then be used to render the bullets.

 Note: any change to a BulletsEnvironment node at runtime needs the node to be reloaded to take effect.